edwardcallow/tesco-jargon/p.md

 #### Plant bread
 Pre-packed bread and cakes supplied direct from a supplier.

+#### Pod
+Container for securely transfering cash and items to the cash office from the front end.

+#### Pod shute
+Vacuum tube system for transporting cash and items to the cash office via pod containers.

 #### Point of sale (POS)
 Posters, display material and labels which give information on an event or promotion.